 There's also very low currency conversion fees of 0.35%, or you can hold the currency itself, and avoid this fee.

-eToro is a hugely popular trading platform.
+eToro is a hugely popular investing and trading platform.
 Not just because of it’s awesome trading features and being completely commission free, but because you can join a community of traders from all over the world, to trade, chat and learn together.

-It’s also got the largest range of assets to trade, including stocks, ETFs, crypto, CFDs, currencies and commodities (such as gold).
+It’s also got the largest range of assets to trade and invest in – including stocks, ETFs, crypto, CFDs, currencies and commodities (such as gold).